Contact

-Georgia is interested in the crossover between ceramics and architecture, urban design, landscape, public art, mapping and greater systems thinking.
-She is passionate about innovating with site specific materials to give character, colour, texture and meaning to our surroundings.
+In 2016 Georgia graduated with a Bachelor of Design (Architectural Studies)(Hons) from QUT, and worked in the architecture industry for three years before transitioning into ceramics.
+She is interested in the crossover between ceramics and architecture, urban design, landscape, public art, mapping and circular systems thinking.
+Georgia is passionate about innovating with site specific materials to give character, colour, texture and meaning to our surroundings.

 Solo Exhibition History